 Betterment’s tax-loss harvesting, automated diversification, Tax-Coordinated Portfolio, and reinvestment of dividends will make your money grow and save you money on taxes.
 Currently, Betterment is offering new users 6 months commission-free!
 It’s affordable.
 It’s simple, effective investing for the Internet generation.
 Our enthusiasm about Betterment is real.
 Read on to learn why.

 The Betterment Story

-Betterment was founded in 2008 by a guy named Jon Stein.
-He’s still CEO today.
+Betterment was founded in 2008 by Jon Stein, who still serves as CEO.
 The company launched in 2010 after a big debut at TechCrunch Disrupt NYC.
 Betterment quickly scored $3 million in funding and has enjoyed steady growth ever since.
 Today, Betterment has more than 150,000 users, and manages more than $4 Billion.
 The press has been kind to Betterment, and you’ve likely seen glowing reviews in the Wall Street Journal, Forbes, and CNN.
 Betterment’s portfolio results have proved that this is more than hype.
-Betterment is here to stay, and they’re a major player that’s bringing a new generation into intelligent stock market investment.
+Almost a decade from its inception, Betterment is here to stay, and they’re a major player that’s bringing a new generation into intelligent stock market investment.

 FAQ and TL/DR

-If you’re too busy to read the full review below, here are answers to your deepest burning questions about Betterment.
+It’s time to take a look at what Betterment has to offer in more detail.
+If you’re too busy to read the full review below, here are some answers to your deepest burning questions about Betterment.

 - How Much Does Betterment Cost?